ska-sa/spead2/doc/py-recv.rst

    around indefinitely in the hope that the packet may arrive.
-The :py:attr:`max_heaps` attribute of :py:class:`spead2.recv.StreamConfig` determines the amount of overlap allowed: once a packet in heap :math:`n` is observed, it is assumed that heap :math:`n - \text{max_heaps}` is complete.
-When there are many producers it will likely to be necessary to increase this value.
+The :py:attr:`max_heaps` attribute of :py:class:`spead2.recv.StreamConfig` determines the amount of overlap allowed: once a packet in heap :math:`n` is observed, it is assumed that heap :math:`n - \text{max\_heaps}` is complete.
+When there are many producers it will likely be necessary to increase this value.
 Larger values increase the memory usage for partial heaps, and have a small performance impact.